 I am convinced that my volunteer involvement and just ‘doing the work’ has made me a better watershed steward.
 It has led me to want to protect the watershed’s beautiful and unique environment, and it has taught me how to do so!
 Experience gained from helping monitor the lake with our watershed biologist, Rob Karner, has greatly enhanced my water quality knowledge.

-Volunteer work has help guide and shape the Glen Lake Association over the years, and I believe it is what will protect these resources as we go forward.
+Volunteer work has helped guide and shape the Glen Lake Association over the years, and I believe it is what will protect these resources as we go forward.
 It is what will assure that our watershed continues to be one of the most exceptional beauties in the state of Michigan.”

 Volunteering for the Glen Lake Association is a family affair for Bill and his wife, Susanne, who are both past board members.
-Even though he’s no longer on the board, Bill continues to make an enormous contribution to watershed protection by playing an active role on a number of Association committees including: the Water Level Committee, the Water Quality Committee, the Technical Committee, and the Technological Committee.
+Even though he’s no longer on the board, Bill continues to make an enormous contribution to watershed protection by playing an active role on a number of Association committees including: the Water Level Committee, the Water Quality Committee, the Technical Committee, and the Technology Committee.
 In addition, Bill chairs the Invasive Aquatic Plant Survey group.
 We are very grateful for Bill’s continued service to the GLA and to a healthy watershed!